17 Scary Sayings for 'Ghost' From Across the United States

 Careful of plat-eyes if you’re roaming around in South Carolina at night.
 These hobgoblins or malevolent spirits are said to rise out of graves.
 Platt-eye prowl refers to the time of night they’re said to roam.

 Another South Carolina expression, a go-devil is an evil spirit or someone made up to look like one.
 The term also refers to various machines and devices in agriculture, forestry, the oil industry, and logging.

 While commonly known as a witch, in the Southeast a hag or hag spirit might also refer to the evil spirit of a dead person.
 Said spirit is supposed to cause nightmares by “riding” the luckless dreamer.
 Hag-ridden, according to the OED, means afflicted by nightmares or oppressed in the mind.

 In addition to being an excellent name for a death metal band, rawhead and bloodybones is a South and South Midland expression for a specter or hobgoblin.
-It’s an old term: DARE’s earliest citation in American English is from 1637, while in British English it's 1566, according to the OED.
-The rawhead part is terrifyingly and "typically imagined as having a head in the form of a skull, or one whose flesh has been stripped of its skin,” while bloodybones is sometimes described as a bogeyman who lurks in ponds “waiting to drown children.”
+It’s an old term: DARE’s earliest citation in American English is from 1637, while in British English it’s 1566, according to the OED, whose definitions for both words border on terrifying: rawhead refers to something that is “typically imagined as having a head in the form of a skull, or one whose flesh has been stripped of its skin,” while bloodybones is sometimes described as a bogeyman “said to lurk in ponds waiting to drown children.”

 A version of this story ran in 2018; it has been updated for 2022.